instadeepai/Mava/README.md

 After building the program we feed it to Launchpad's `launch` function and specify the launch type to perform local multi-processing, i.e. running the distributed program on a single machine.
 Scaling up or down is simply a matter of adjusting the number of executor processes.

 For a deeper dive, take a look at the detailed working code examples found in our [examples] subdirectory which show how to instantiate a few MARL systems and environments.
-We also have a [Quickstart notebook][quickstart].

 ### Components